What is Natural Language Processing (NLP)?

 Word-sense disambiguation is the process of assigning meaning to words within a text based on the context the words appear in.

-Deep Learning Models For Natural Language Processing
+Deep Learning Models For NLP

 Regular multilayer perceptrons are unable to handle the interpretation of sequential data, where the order of the information is important.
 In order to deal with the importance of order in sequential data, a type of neural network is used that preserves information from previous timesteps in the training.